MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 The UGV:S main switch is located at the back of the platform.
 Its main purpose is to disconnect/open the ciurcut from the battery to the rest of the circuit.
 The two states is ON (green field), and OFF (red field).

 #### 4.3.3 Emergency Stop Button
-The Emergency Stop Button controlls the conductor.
+The emergency stop button controlls the conductor.
 It is normaly closed and thereby brakes the circuit only when the button is pressed.
 When the button is relised the circuit closes again.

 #### 4.3.4 Shunt Regulator

 #### 4.3.5 Conductor
 The conductor works as a relay and controls the power provided to the motors.
 The emergency stop button is connected to the conductor's control signal.
 The state of the coil is normally open.
+This means that if the control signal circuit is interrupted by any reason, the motors will automatically stop

 If the control signal is OFF (emergency stop is pressed), the coil is open, and the current can't flow through the conductor to the motors.